Agadoo

 "Agadoo" is a novelty song recorded by the British band Black Lace in 1984.
 "Agadoo" peaked at number two on the UK Singles Chart, and spent 30 weeks in the top 75.
-It went on to become the eighth best-selling single of 1984 in the UK, (and over one million copies worldwide) despite not being included on the playlist for BBC Radio 1 because it "was not credible".
+It went on to become the eighth-best-selling single of 1984 in the UK, (and over one million copies worldwide) despite not being included on the playlist for BBC Radio 1 because it "was not credible".

-In a survey for dotmusic in 2000, respondents voted "Agadoo" as the fourth most annoying song of all time.
-In a poll for Q magazine in 2003, a panel of music writers voted "Agadoo" as the worst song of all time, saying: "It sounded like the school disco you were forced to attend, your middle-aged relatives forming a conga at a wedding party, a travelling DJ act based in Wolverhampton, every party cliche you ever heard."
+In a survey for Dotmusic in 2000, respondents voted "Agadoo" as the fourth most annoying song of all time.
+A 2003 poll for Q magazine saw a panel of music writers vote "Agadoo" as the worst song of all time, saying: "It sounded like the school disco you were forced to attend, your middle-aged relatives forming a conga at a wedding party, a travelling DJ act based in Wolverhampton, every party cliche you ever heard."
 The panel also described it as "magnificently dreadful".